leath-dub/snipe.nvim/README.md

 Snipe.config = {
   ui = {
     max_width = -1, -- -1 means dynamic width
+    -- Where to place the ui window
+    -- Can be any of "topleft", "bottomleft", "topright", "bottomright", "center", "cursor" (sets under the current cursor pos) position = "topleft",
   },
   hints = {
     -- Charaters to use for hints (NOTE: make sure they don't collide with the navigation keymaps)